joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/23/crosswords/daily-puzzle-2025-12-24.html

 **Karl-Anthony Towns notches 24-point half vs. Timberwolves, reflects on Minnesota**\
-`Towns went for 24 points on 9-of-13 shooting in the first half against his former team Tuesday night`\
+`Towns scored 24 of his 40 points in the first half against his former team Tuesday night.
+Minnesota beat the Knicks 115-104.`\
 https://nytimes.com/athletic/6916610/2025/12/23/anthony-towns-24-points-first-half-knicks-timberwolves/

 **How do you train for Antarctica?
 Go jump in a pool.**\